Sagina nodosa ssp. borealis Crow

-Of the sites at which S. nodosa ssp. borealis has been confirmed since 1998, two are on private land and one site has uncertain ownership or management status.
-Even in protected areas, rocky habitats are often in some danger of inadvertent disturbance because people are attracted to rocks for recreation.
-It may be most beneficial for long-term conservation to increase the awareness of the concentration of rare features on Minnesota's beautiful, but fragile, Lake Superior shoreline.
-Populations of S. nodosa ssp. borealis are threatened by increasing numbers of herring gulls (Larus argentatus) that nest on the bedrock islands and shores, often upslope from plant occurrences.
-The high concentration of gull droppings that result in excessive nutrient enrichment, as well as direct trampling by birds cause the elimination of most native shoreline plants.
-At least one S. nodosa ssp. borealis population is located alongside a herring gull nesting colony.
+Of the sites at which S. nodosa ssp. borealis has been confirmed since 1998, two are on land owned by the Grand Portage Band of Ojibwe, one is on private land, and one site has uncertain ownership or management status.
+Even in protected areas, rocky habitats are often in some danger of inadvertent disturbance because people are attracted to rocky shores for recreation.
+It may be most beneficial for long-term conservation to increase the awareness of the concentration of rare features on Minnesota's beautiful but fragile Lake Superior shoreline.
+Populations of S. nodosa ssp. borealis may also be threatened by increasing numbers of Herring Gulls (Larus argentatus) that nest on the bedrock islands and shores, often upslope from plant occurrences.
+The high concentration of gull droppings that result in excessive nutrient enrichment, as well as direct trampling by birds, cause the elimination of most native shoreline plants.
+At least one S. nodosa ssp. borealis population is located alongside a Herring Gull nesting colony.

 Conservation Efforts in Minnesota

 A thorough inventory by the DNR Minnesota Biological Survey has been accomplished for rare plants along much of Minnesota's North Shore of Lake Superior, which is a great contribution to conservation.
 Botanists agree that potential locations of this species have been well documented except for a small portion of Cook County.
 While the discovery of new populations is possible, it is unlikely there will be many more because of the exceedingly limited amount of suitable shoreline habitat.
 The survey results increase our knowledge of this species status and establish a sound basis for developing conservation plans.

 References and Additional Information